tprasadtp/labels/README.md

 > as default token will not have tho scope necessary.
 It is recommended to use a machine token.

-> If `owner` and `repo` are not specified, action running in repo will be implied.
-> You can use those parameters to set labels on multiple repos (use matrix explansion for faster builds).
-> However, You must specify custom personal access token with scope `repo` or `public_repo` via secrets
-> as default token will not have tho scope necessary.
-It is recommended to use a machine token.

 ## Authentication

 The labels CLI connects to the GitHub API to modify labels for a GitHub